RNA-VT/dc-rust/input_controller/README.md

 Hotline Input Controller
 ========

-This project takes up to 13 inputs and sends messages over RS485 to
+This project takes up to 13 inputs and sends messages over RS485 to up to (theoretically) 254 Hotline Output Controllers.

 ## Build Instructions
 1. Install prerequisites as described in the [`avr-hal` README] (`avr-gcc`, `avr-libc`, `avrdude`, [`ravedude`]).